 The boats were hauled back upriver either by oxen or by men who pulled them like the trackers of the Yangtze.
 Before the dams were built the river was very dangerous.

-I have no pictures from downtown Porto, but managed to resurrect the camera for our tour of Villar de Allen.
+I have no pictures from downtown Porto because the camera batteries died, but managed to buy new ones for our tour of Villar de Allen.

 The ancestral Allens came from England in the early 19th century to produce port.
 England and France were at daggers drawn, so the British sought a new source of wine.
 England and Portugal have been allies since the 14th century, so it was an obvious choice.

 Problem: the increased transport distance required the wine be stabilized in some way.
 Solution: add brandy.
 Result: fortified wine named after the city where it was shipped: Porto!